From Seeds to Art: How Hundreds of Artists Help Heirloom Seeds Thrive

 That’s why, for the past nine years, instead of using stock photos of generic vegetables, we’ve been using original art on our seed packs.
 Every year, we put out a Call for Art, inviting artists to submit their (existing) work.
 We then choose around 15 artists who are paired up with heirloom seed varieties to create an original art piece, which is designed onto our art packs.
 The original work itself becomes a part of our permanent traveling art exhibit.

-Last year alone, over 400 artists applied.
+Last year alone, over 600 artists applied from all 50 states in the US.
 What started as a regional call for art, now extends to artists around the world, ranging from the up-and-coming to the world renowned and everything in between; representing diverse mediums, including watercolor, oil, collage, quilting, embroidery, carving, assemblage, stained glass, etching, handmade paper, seed mosaic, plant material collage, wood burning, metal work, and pottery.

 Learn more about the collaborative process of creating art for seeds by browsing profiles of the artists and their art packs on our blog.

 The Traveling Exhibit: Every year, original artworks created over the last ten years by over 140 artists pack up and take off to tour museums, botanical gardens, flower shows, and many other venues (including Sotheby’s Auction House and the Albany Airport) throughout the Northeast and beyond.
-The Art of the Heirloom gallery show has been displayed as close as the Gardiner Library (the birthplace of the Hudson Valley Seed Library) and as far west as Oregon, at the Organicology Conference.
+The Art of the Heirloom gallery show has been displayed as close as the Gardiner Library (the birthplace of the Hudson Valley Seed Library), as far west as California at the National Heirloom Expo, and internationally in Japan!
 It’s a chance to see the original works commissioned for our seed packs and get up close and personal with each artist's interpretation of their variety.

 The Art Packs: The art packs have become integral to our identity as a seed company.
 Not only are they an exciting and supportive collaboration between sustainable art and agriculture, but they are our way of preserving and sharing the cultural seed stories that are such important characteristics of the heirloom seeds themselves.
 Each pack adds to our ever-expanding library for seed stories, a growing collaborative visual record of art, regionality, and respectful, fertile intersections of modern and ancient agriculture.